Australia Keeps Cash Rate Steady at 2.5%

 In Australia, the most recent survey data indicate gradually improving business conditions and some recovery in household sentiment after a weaker period around mid year, suggesting moderate growth in the economy is occurring.
 Resources sector investment spending is starting to decline significantly.
 Investment intentions in some other sectors continue to improve, though these areas of capital spending are expected to see only moderate growth in the near term.
 Public spending is scheduled to be subdued.
 Overall, the Bank still expects growth to be a little below trend over the year ahead.

 The recorded rate of unemployment has increased recently, despite some improvement in most other indicators for the labour market this year.
 The Bank's assessment remains that the labour market has a degree of spare capacity and that it will probably be some time yet before unemployment declines consistently.
 Growth in wages has declined noticeably and is expected to remain relatively modest over the period ahead, which should keep inflation consistent with the target even with lower levels of the exchange rate.

 Monetary policy remains accommodative.
-Interest rates are very low and for some borrowers have edged lower over recent months as competition to lend has increased.
+Interest rates are very low and for some borrowers have continued to edge lower over recent months as competition to lend has increased.
 Investors continue to look for higher returns in response to low rates on safe instruments.
 Credit growth has picked up a little, including most recently to businesses.
 The increase in dwelling prices has been slower this year than last year, though prices continue to rise.
 The exchange rate, on the other hand, remains above most estimates of its fundamental value, particularly given the declines in key commodity prices, and hence is offering less assistance than it might in achieving balanced growth in the economy.

 In the Board's judgement, monetary policy is appropriately configured to foster sustainable growth in demand and inflation outcomes consistent with the target.
 On present indications, the most prudent course is likely to be a period of stability in interest rates.